 Campers unleash their creativity at Kaleidoscope!

-The Kaleidoscope program consists of two 4-week sessions culminating in Arts Night performances and exhibits.
-Upper campers choose their classes weekly, while younger campers enjoy a well-rounded day.
-Whether it’s performing in the camp musical, swimming in the outdoor pool or dressing up for special theme days, Kaleidoscope campers have fun, try new things and build self-confidence.
+The 2021 Kaleidoscope program consists of four 2-week sessions.
+Upper campers choose their program, while younger campers enjoy a well-rounded day.
+Whether it’s performing in small groups, swimming in the outdoor pool or dressing up for special theme days, Kaleidoscope campers have fun, try new things and build self-confidence.

 In a culture of kindness and caring, Kaleidoscope campers feel safe to explore their emerging interests and freely express themselves.
 Our talented staff of artists, performers and educators inspires campers to try new things in a pluralistic Jewish setting that embraces campers of all backgrounds, faiths, and beliefs.

 Ceramics, costume and fashion design, film, jewelry making, mosaics, painting, poster art, scene design, animation